anchalarora/meal-mingle-server/README.md

 ## Overview

 The **Meal Mingle Server** is a Node.js server built to call the Swiggy API and handle Cross-Origin Resource Sharing (CORS) issues 🌐.
-It acts as the backend for the **Meal Mingle** frontend app, ensuring smooth API communication between the client and external services like Swiggy 🚀.
+It acts as the backend for the [Meal Mingle Frontend](https://github.com/anchalarora/namaste-react-meal-mingle-app), Live at : [Meal Mingle App](https://mealmingle-app.netlify.app/) ensuring smooth API communication between the client and external services like Swiggy 🚀.

-This server is part of the **Meal Mingle** project, which allows users to browse meals, place orders, and interact with a modern, user-friendly meal ordering system. 🥡🥗
+This server is part of the **Meal Mingle** project [Meal Mingle Frontend](https://github.com/anchalarora/namaste-react-meal-mingle-app), which allows users to browse meals, place orders, and interact with a modern, user-friendly meal ordering system. 🥡🥗

 ## Features